Harry Lott (American politician)

 Harry Lott was an African American Republican politician in Louisiana during Reconstruction.
-He was elected to the Louisiana House of Representatives, representing Rapides Parish, 1868 and 1870.
+He was elected to the Louisiana House of Representatives, representing Rapides Parish, in 1868 and 1870.

 Lott accused the registrar of Rapides Parish of refusing and omitting a large number of African Americans from the voter rolls.

 Joseph B. Lott also represented Rapides Parish in the House.
-He and Harry Lott were among the "colored" legislators who appealed to U.S. president Ulysses S. Grant to intervene in a dispute with governor Henry C. Warmoth.
+He and Harry Lott were among the "colored" legislators who appealed to U.S. President Ulysses S. Grant to intervene in a dispute with Governor Henry C. Warmoth.

-He later worked as a night inspector at the United States Custom House.
+He later worked as a night inspector at the United States Customs House.

 His sister was allegedly a "Voudou queen".